Updated: Nov 30

 Consider rental equipment

 Purchasing new equipment is costly.
 Instead of stretching out every dollar or taking out costly loans, consider renting equipment.
 It can be a good option, especially when you’re struggling to maintain profit margins.
 This gives you access to new, top-of-the-line equipment and technology without having to ear the cost.
-You also no need to be responsible for maintenance and repairs, saving you more money in the long run.
+You also do not need to be responsible for maintenance and repairs, saving you more money in the long run.

 Follow bookkeeping and accounting tips to stay on of your overhead so you can create a clear strategy for pricing jobs.
 We’re here to help you streamline your job costing to make sure your construction company is making profits.
 Start a Free consultation here.